Oxy–fuel welding and cutting: Safety

-The importance of eye protection
+Eye protection

 Proper protection such as welding goggles should be worn at all times, including to protect the eyes against glare and flying sparks.
 Special safety eyewear must be used—both to protect the welder and to provide a clear view through the yellow-orange flare given off by the incandescing flux.
 In the 1940s cobalt melters’ glasses were borrowed from steel foundries and were still available until the 1980s.

 However, the lack of protection from impact, ultra-violet, infrared and blue light caused severe eyestrain and eye damage.
 Didymium eyewear, developed for glassblowers in the 1960s, was also borrowed—until many complained of eye problems from excessive infrared, blue light, and insufficient shading.
 Today very good eye protection can be found designed especially for gas-welding aluminum that cuts the sodium orange flare completely and provides the necessary protection from ultraviolet, infrared, blue light and impact, according to ANSI Z87-1989 safety standards for a Special Purpose Lens.